wunderwuzzi23/blog/content/posts/2020/husky-ai-machine-learning-attack-perturbation-external.md

 6. If the result is a new best_score, then store it
 7. And so forth until we either reach a best_score > 50% or we end at the bottom of the image.

 The major drawback of this was that it creates a lot of queries and hence I would have to wait for a long time due to the rate limiting of the prediction API.
-So, I cheated a bit here and tested this locally directly against the model, just to see if it might work.
+So, I took a shortcut here and tested this locally directly against the model, just to see if it might work.

 The code for this was pretty simple: